PBXForums/fusionpbx-docker/README.md

 Welcome to FusionPBX Docker
 =========================

-| **FusionPBX** is an open source project that provides a customizable and
-flexible web interface to the very powerful and highly scalable multi-platform voice switch called `FreeSWITCH`_.
+**FusionPBX** is an open source project that provides a customizable and flexible web interface to the very powerful and highly scalable multi-platform voice switch called [FreeSWITCH](http://www.freeswitch.org/).

-| FusionPBX provides a GUI for for unlimited
-extensions, voicemail-to-email, music on hold, call parking, analog lines or high density T1/E1 circuits, and many other Features.
+FusionPBX provides a GUI for for unlimited extensions, voicemail-to-email, music on hold, call parking, analog lines or high density T1/E1 circuits, and many other Features.
 FusionPBX provides the functionality that business need and provides corporate